A Vision for Technology at Northeastern

-COVID has challenged every aspect of the university and put an increased focus on the role that technology plays in its success.
+Thinking globally has challenged every aspect of the traditional university mindset and has placed an increased focus on the role that technology plays in its success.
 Individually, each of us faces technology more and more in our daily lives.
 Because of this, we must all embrace digital dexterity as a skill that, as an organization, we must hire for, train for, develop, and support.
 To realize the vision for a global digital university, we must continue to challenge our thinking and shift our culture accordingly.

 So what is a global digital university?
 I believe it is a fluid organization that has the ability to quickly execute on the innovative needs that arise from our strategic planning processes.
 It is a place, no matter where you are, you can get answers to questions using tools that enhance your work.
 It is a place that recognizes that the only way to realize our strategic vision is to go beyond the point in time solutions, placing immense value on the role technology plays in our evolution.
 While we have made huge strides, Northeastern has only ignited the spark at the start of a full-fledged, multi-year digital revolution.

 We will build upon the core values that I brought to the organization with me in 2018.
 We’re not replacing them, but going beyond and expanding upon them.
 As we approach our work, we’ll be:

 - Building a philosophy that is mobile/digital/cloud first;